-In this age of the Sunday scaries, people who are truly invigorated by their 9-to-5 may seem few and far between.
+In this age of the Sunday scaries, people who are truly optimistic about and invigorated by their 9-to-5 may seem few and far between.
 A full 53 percent of workers aren’t engaged at work, according to a 2018 Gallup poll, and that same poll shows that turnover rates are only getting higher.

 The key to reversing these grim numbers?
 Creating company cultures where employees are truly supported, both professionally and personally.
 For Liz Anderson, a project manager at Chicago-based principal trading firm DRW, she sees the impact of what this level of support can look like every day.
 And as a single mom to three kids, having access to that kind of support makes her all the more invested in her work.